-A: Going back to 2011, the USC location was pretty low volume as far as sales were concerned.
+A: Going back to 2011, the USC location had low sales.
 I was doing EVERYTHING in the restaurant.
 I was the HR person, I was training, I was making schedules, and more.
-I was doing it all because that's the kind of person I am.
+I was doing it all because that’s the kind of person I am.
 I know how I like things done, and it was easier for me to do everything.

 We continued to grow as a restaurant, and it got to a point where I couldn’t do everything.
 It was very sobering to ask for help from other leaders and hand off responsibility.
 I felt that the restaurant was my baby, and to trust somebody to do as good of a job that I did was challenging.
 But it was what we needed.